 D.H.Lawrence was an unconventional thinker who could see beyond the prevailing orthodoxy of the day.
 For example, he was profoundly anti-militarism, and during the patriotic fervour of the First World War his pacifism made him deeply unpopular (especially because he also had a German wife)

 He was suspected of spying whilst living in Cornwall and forced to leave.
 At the end of the First World War, he began his long and frequent travels around the world.
 He termed this period his ‘savage exile’ He travelled all around the world including various scenic parts of Italy and for several years in Mexico – where he hoped to establish a utopian community.
 However, a period of pneumonia, which affected him throughout his life, forced him to return to Europe.
-In died in 1930, aged just 45.
+He died in 1930, aged just 45.

 His notable works include Sons and Lovers, The Rainbow, Women in Love, and Lady Chatterley’s Lover.
 During the period, many commentators felt D.H.Lawrence had wasted his talents in producing ‘pornographic’ works for which he became renowned.
 At the time of his death, few save E.M.Forster, A. Huxley and a few close friends defended his reputation as a great writer.
 However, following his death, opinion slowly changed as people came to recognise his contribution to modernist literature and the powerful impression that his novels left on the reader.